The xx: 2011–2012: Coexist

-2013–present: Touring, side projects, and I See You
+2013–2018: Touring and I See You

 In 2013, the xx held a series of three festival-style concerts, called "Night + Day", in Berlin, Lisbon, and London.
 The festivals featured performances and DJ sets curated by the band, including Kindness and Mount Kimbie.
 Each festival culminated in a nighttime concert by the band.
 The band was nominated for a Brit Award for Best British Group, eventually losing out to Mumford & Sons.

 In April 2013, the xx contributed the song "Together" to the official soundtrack to Baz Luhrmann's adaptation of The Great Gatsby.
 In March 2014, the xx performed a series of shows at the Park Avenue Armory in New York City.
 The show featured live visual effects and had a limited capacity.

 In May 2014, the band revealed that they were working on their third studio album, working with producer Rodaidh McDonald at the Marfa Recording Company studio in Texas.

 In May 2015, Jamie xx said that his debut album In Colour "has definitely informed what we're doing for the next album."
 The band also reported that the record will have "a completely different concept" than their previous records.
 In November 2015, the band stated that they would continue working on the record through December and it will be released in 2016.
 On 6 October 2016, it was reported the band was planning to release new music "before the holidays."
 On 10 October 2016, they announced that they were still working on the third album, but shared a playlist and added tour dates.

 In November 2016, the xx announced that the release of their third studio album, I See You, would be on 13 January 2017.
 They released the album's lead single "On Hold" at the same time.
 On 19 November 2016, the xx appeared as the musical guest on Saturday Night Live.
 They performed the songs "On Hold" and "I Dare You".
 On 2 January 2017, the band released the album's second lead single "Say Something Loving".

 In November 2016, UK and European tour dates were announced for the new album.
-On 25 November 2016 the band announced an extended residency at the O2 Academy, Brixton – adding four additional days to their original tour and setting the record for longest run of sold-out shows in the venue's history.
+On 25 November 2016 the band announced an extended residency at the O2 Academy, Brixton, adding four additional days to their original tour and setting the record for longest run of sold-out shows in the venue's history.

 I See You was nominated for IMPALA's European Album of the Year Award.

+2019–present: Side projects and fourth studio album

-In 2020, Croft recorded backing vocals on the song "We Will Sin Together" on Jehnny Beth's debut solo album, To Love Is to Live, and released her debut single, "Lifetime".
+In 2020, Madley Croft recorded backing vocals on the song "We Will Sin Together" on Jehnny Beth's debut solo album, To Love Is to Live, and released her debut single, "Lifetime".

 Sim released his debut album, Hideous Bastard, on 9 September 2022 through Young.
 It was produced by Jamie xx.

+Madley Croft's debut solo album Mid Air, produced by Stuart Price, Fred Again, and Jamie xx, was released on 8 September 2023 through Young.
+In early January 2024, she confirmed the band was working on their fourth studio album.